openstack/kolla/doc/advanced-configuration.rst

 Kolla offers two options for assigning these endpoints to network addresses.
 These are combined and separate.
 For the combined option, all three endpoints share the same IP address.
-For the separate option, the external URL is assigned to an IP address that is different that the IP address shared by the internal and admin URLs.
+For the separate option, the external URL is assigned to an IP address that is different than the IP address shared by the internal and admin URLs.

 The configuration parameters related to these options are: